qasedak/simple-language-switcher/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 1.9 RC =
-This version adds a feature to translatable strings across languages through Polylang.
+This version adds support for Gutenberg blocks and a new option to disable/enable shortcodes in the settings page aslo contains some bug fixes.
 Upgrade recommended.

 == Privacy Policy ==